gnunn1/tilix/README.md

 * Transparent background
 * Supports notifications when processes are completed out of view.
 Requires the Fedora notification patches for VTE

 The application was written using GTK 3 and an effort was made to conform to Gnome Human Interface Guidelines (HIG).
-As a result, it does use CSD (i.e. the GTK HeaderBar) and no allowance has been made for other Desktop Environments (xfce, unity, kde, etc) at this time so your mileage may vary.
-Consideration for other environments may be given if demand warrants it.
+As a result, it does use CSD (i.e. the GTK HeaderBar) though it can be disabled if necessary.
+Other then Gnome, only Unity and has been tested officially though users have had success with other desktop environments.

-At this point in time the application should be considered early alpha and has been tested to varying degrees with the following distros:
+At this point in time the application should be considered mid alpha and has been tested to varying degrees with the following distros:

 * Arch Linux (primary test platform, works)
 * Ubuntu 16.04 (secondary, works)
-* Fedora 23 (primary, works, bug #19)
+* Fedora 23 (primary, works)
 * RHEL 7.2 (primary, works)
 * Fedora Rawhide (not supported, semi-works, UI broken, bug #16)